 The first step toward delivering a happy, healthy infant is finding the right care partners.
 The Canopy Health alliance includes many highly-trained OB-GYN and women’s health physicians.
 Your doctor will coordinate the care of your nurses, midwives, and specialists — monitoring you and your child’s health and development at every stage of the pregnancy.
 And as part of the Canopy Health alliance, you can choose to deliver your baby at UCSF Health’s renowned Birth Center.

 Even before you go into labor, UCSF Health’s team of nurses, physicians, and other specialists will work with you to ensure a safe and healthy pregnancy and birth.
 Expecting mothers can enroll in a variety of programs and classes that can help prepare you for childbirth and parenting.
 They include:

 - CenteringPregnancy®: A unique approach to prenatal care where groups of mothers receive coordinated care and support throughout their pregnancies.

 - Great Expectations: Courses that offer prenatal and postpartum education and support addressing childbirth, mindfulness, infant nutrition, infant massage, and maternal self-care.

-- Birth Center Tours: You can register for guided tours of the UCSF Health Birth Center online.
+- Birth Center Tours: You can register for guided tours on the UCSF Health Birth Center website.